Paychecks, Playdates and the Never-Ending Pile of Laundry

 Meet Our Panelists

-Syi, an Indiana native and the eldest of seventeen siblings, grew up in a diverse and resilient household.
-After spending her early years with her single mother, she moved in with her grandparents, who instilled in her a strong work ethic and sense of order.
+She is an Indiana native and the eldest of seventeen siblings.
+She grew up in a diverse and resilient household, spending her early years with her single mother and later, moving in with her grandparents who instilled her strong work ethic and sense of order.
 Emancipated at seventeen, Syi lived independently while finishing high school.

 Today, Syi thrives as a saleswoman for a leading cell phone company and is determined to advance in the corporate world.
 She believes true leadership is measured by empowering others.
 Despite life’s challenges, she credits her faith and family values for her resilience and is grateful for the experiences that have shaped her.